LuisaGroup/LuisaCompute/README.md

 ## Building

 > Note: LuisaCompute is a *rendering framework* rather than a *renderer* itself.
 It is designed to provide general computation functionalities on modern stream-processing hardware, on which high-performance, cross-platform graphics applications can be easily built.
-If you would like to just try out a Monte Carlo renderer out of the box rather than building one from the scratch, please see [LuisaRender](https://github.com/LuisaGroup/LuisaRender).
+If you would like to just try a Monte Carlo renderer out of the box rather than building one from scratch, please see [LuisaRender](https://github.com/LuisaGroup/LuisaRender).

 ### Preparation
 - Check your hardware and platform.
 Currently, we support CUDA on Linux and Windows; DirectX on Windows; Metal on macOS; and CPU on all the major platforms.
 For CUDA, an RTX-enabled graphics card, e.g., NVIDIA RTX 20 and 30 series, is required.
 For DirectX, a DirectX-12.1 & Shader Model 6.5 compatible graphics card is required.

 - Prepare the environment and dependencies.
-We recommend using the latest IDEs, Compilers, XMake/CMake, CUDA drivers, etc. Since we aggressively use new technologies like C++20 and OptiX 7.1+, you may need to, for example, upgrade your VS to 2019 or 2022, and install CUDA 11.0+.
+We recommend using the latest IDEs, Compilers, XMake/CMake, CUDA drivers, etc. Since we aggressively use new technologies like C++20 and OptiX 7.4, you may need to, for example, upgrade your VS to 2019 or 2022, and install CUDA 11.7+.

 - Clone the repo with the `--recursive` option:
     ```bash